PrepareMoveRest

 Does forcing a smile really work?

 It is not about forcing a mood.
-The facial-feedback effect means moving these muscles sends signals to the emotional brain — a small, physical nudge toward calm, not a fake feeling.
+The facial-feedback effect means moving these muscles sends signals to the emotional brain — the same mechanism behind facial muscle relaxation — a small, physical nudge toward calm, not a fake feeling.

 What if it feels silly?